On the stability of Rotating States in Second-Order Self-Propelled Multi-Particle Systems: Stability of Degenerate Rotating States

-Now Theorem \ref{TheoremStabilityReducedSystemCenterManifold} and center manifold theory immediately imply the stability of the reduced system near the origin.
-According to \cite[Theorem 2 in Section 2.4]{Carr:CentreManifold} every trajectory that starts near the origin approaches a trajectory in the center manifold $\mathcal M$.
-Since trajectories in $\mathcal M$ approach fixed points (ring states centered at the origin), we conclude that every trajectory of the reduced system near the origin converges to a fixed point.
+Theorem \ref{TheoremStabilityReducedSystemCenterManifold} and center manifold theory imply the stability of the reduced system (\ref{eqnNewCoordsDegFull}) near the origin.
+Every trajectory that starts near the origin approaches a trajectory in the center manifold $\mathcal M$.
+Since trajectories in $\mathcal M$ approach fixed points we conclude:

 \begin{corollary} The reduced $(Z,\be,\bd,\ba,\gamma_1,\gamma_2)$-system is stable near the origin.
-Furthermore, each trajectory that starts near the origin approaches a fixed point of the system. \end{corollary}
+Each trajectory that starts near the origin approaches a fixed point of the system. \end{corollary}

+\begin{remark} Consider a trajectory in $\mathcal M$ that converges to a degenerate configuration.
+Then the rate of convergence is slower than $1/\sqrt t.$ \end{remark}